ArMiiNaa/gym_management/README.md

 # Gym Management System (Database Project)

-A comprehensive relational database system designed to streamline and manage the operations of a professional fitness center or gym.
+A comprehensive relational database system designed to streamline and manage the operations of a gym.
 This project focuses on database design, normalization, and efficient SQL querying.

 ##  Key Features
 - **Member Management:** Tracks member details, registration dates, and active memberships.